-- have no alternative housing options; - are receiving support through a government-funded support program; or - who are exiting care or custody under health, child protection or justice arrangements.
+- have no alternative housing options; and - who are either: - · receiving support through a government-funded support program; or - exiting care or custody under health, child protection or justice arrangements.

-Applications for Homeless with Support must submitted by a designated service provider on behalf of an individual or household.
+Applications for Homeless with Support must be submitted by a designated service provider on behalf of an individual or household.

-The reasons under which a person is considered eligible for the Homeless with Support category are:
+The main priority reasons under which a person is considered eligible for the Homeless with Support category include:

-- Homeless: for people who are experiencing homelessness (including unstable accommodation, couch surfing and transitional housing) or who are exiting care or custody under health, child protection or justice arrangements and are receiving case managed support, - Family violence: for people who are experiencing family violence and are receiving case managed support, - Housing First: for people who are homeless or at risk of homelessness and receiving case managed support by a Housing First organisation, or; - Rapid Housing Assistance Fund (Family Violence and Homelessness): for people who are participating in the family violence or homelessness stream and it has been determined by the Rapid Housing Assistance Fund housing provider as an unsustainable housing option.
+- Homeless: for people who are experiencing homelessness (including unstable accommodation, couch surfing and transitional housing) or who are exiting care or custody under health, child protection or justice arrangements and are receiving case managed support, - Young people leaving care: for people aged between 15 years and 9 months to 21 years, who are exiting care and are at risk of homelessness, that are receiving case managed support, - Family violence: for people who are experiencing family violence and are receiving case managed support, - Housing First: for people who are homeless or at risk of homelessness and receiving case managed support by a Housing First organisation, or; - Mental health with support: for people who need ongoing mental health and wellbeing support to maintain housing due to the impact of sustained mental health challenges (including the impacts of trauma they experience).